 Five New Productions Approved to Film in Utah

-SALT LAKE CITY (July 13, 2017) – The Utah Film Commission today announced the Governor’s Office of Economic Development (GOED) Board approval of state film incentives for five new projects generating a combined economic impact of over $36 million and creating more than 500 local jobs.
+SALT LAKE CITY (July 11, 2019) – Utah Film Commission today announced the Governor’s Office of Economic Development (GOED) Board approval of five new projects for state film incentives, generating an estimated economic impact of approximately $9.3 million and creating over 300 local jobs.

 About the Utah Film Commission

 As a part of the Governor’s Office of Economic Development, the Utah Film Commission markets the entire state as a destination for film, television and commercial production by promoting the use of professional local crew & talent, support services, Utah locations and the Motion Picture Incentive Program.
 The office also serves as liaison to the film industry, facilitating production needs across the state.

 More than 1,400 productions have been filmed in Utah, including Butch Cassidy & The Sundance Kid, Thelma and Louise, and 127 Hours, to list a few.
 Many episodic series have also filmed in Utah, such as Touched by an Angel, Andi Mack and Westworld.